Last Updated on

 - Once it dries, the cord automatically becomes brittle and falls off on its own.

 Thus, the placenta can naturally be allowed to fall off in this form of birthing.
-The lotus birthing method has polarized opinions all over the world because of the way in which it is conducted.
+The lotus birthing method has polarised opinions all over the world because of the way in which it is conducted.
 Mothers who believe that it provides the child with essential nutrients must ensure that they follow all precautions and methods to keep it smooth and supple.
+Plus in a country like India, where the variety and severeity of infections are high, this is very risky for the baby.

-It can be hard for mothers to let go of the one thing that connected the child to their body.
-However, if there are significant health risks that are involved in the process, they should be allowed to let go.
+It can be hard for mothers to let go of the one thing that connects the child to their body.
+However, if there are significant health risks involved in the process, they should be allowed to let go.
 The child’s health cannot be put at risk, and it is best to consult a doctor in order to proceed.

 Also Read: How to Deliver a Baby at Home